 Wilson left politics altogether after his governorship but left his mark as a fighter against corporate privilege.
 Historian Otis Rice described him once as the "most noted foe of corporate privilege" among governors of the era.

 According to the W.Va.
-Heritage Encyclopedia, Wilson represented traditional agrarian Democrats in contrast to the Republicans and the pro-industry wing of his own party and called for improvements in mine safety and the regulation of railroads.
+Heritage Encyclopedia, Wilson represented traditional agrarian Democrats in contrast to the Republicans and the pro-industry wing of his own party.
+He called for improvements in mine safety and the regulation of railroads.